CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 ## Label Template

-We have to create a Label Template to which settings will be assigned and which itself will be assigned to a specific printer.

-A Label Template used in this scenario:
+To print GRPO labels, we need to define and assign a Label Template.
+The template used in this scenario is as follows:

 | TEMPLATE CODE | TEMPLATE NAME | TEMPLATE DESCRIPTION |
 |:-------------:|:-------------:|:--------------------:|